Otoyol 30

-Otoyol 30 (Motorway 30), also known as the Izmir Beltway (İzmir Çevreyolu) and abbreviated as the O-30, is a 60.2 km long motorway that runs around the Gulf of Izmir from Balçova to Menemen.
+Otoyol 30 (Motorway 30), also known as the İzmir Beltway (İzmir Çevreyolu) and abbreviated as the O-30, is a 60.2 km long motorway that runs around the Gulf of İzmir from Balçova to Menemen.
 The motorway acts as a bypass for through-traffic around the city and connects to four other motorways; O-5, O-31, O-32 and O-33.
-For most of its route, the O-30 runs along the perimeter of Izmir, but enters urbanized areas in Balçova, Bornova, Karşıyaka and Çiğli.
+For most of its route, the O-30 runs along the perimeter of İzmir, but enters urbanized areas in Balçova, Bornova, Karşıyaka and Çiğli.
 The entire motorway has six lanes (three in each direction) and is a part of the E87 and E881.

 The first section of the O-30 opened to traffic in 1993 with the most recent section opened in 2008.

 History

-Construction of the O-30 was started in 1988 in order to relive traffic on the congested D-550, which was the only direct north–south road at the time.
+Construction of the O-30 was started in 1988 in order to relieve traffic on the congested D-550, which was the only direct north–south road at the time.
 Along with relieving inner-city congestion, the O-30 was planned to be a connecting hub for two other motorways under construction at the time.
 The first section of the motorway was opened to traffic on 12 December 1993, between Karabağlar and Işıkkent.
-This 18 km long section provided an alternate route around the city from Gaziemir (south Izmir) to Bornova (east Izmir) as well as connecting to the O-31, which opened its first section on the same day.
+This 18 km long section provided an alternate route around the city from Gaziemir (south İzmir) to Bornova (east İzmir) as well as connecting to the O-31, which opened its first section on the same day.
 Construction of the O-30 slowed down over the next years, due to financial difficulties.
 Construction of the southern half of the O-30 progressed faster than construction of the northern half.
 On 10 July 1997, the O-30 was connected to the D-300, which was the main east–west trunk road and on 15 August 1998, the 2.5 km long section between Karabağlar and Uzundere was opened to traffic.
-In 1999, connection to the Izmir Bus Terminal was opened on the 10 April, followed by the 5 km long section between Uzundere and Balçova, which was opened on 30 April.
+In 1999, connection to the İzmir Bus Terminal was opened on the 10 April, followed by the 5 km long section between Uzundere and Balçova, which was opened on 30 April.
 The motorway was finally connected to the O-32 on 6 August 2002, via a 1.5 km viaduct through Balçova, thus completing the southern half of the O-30.
-Due to the slow progression of its northern half, the O-30 was nicknamed the motorway that will never open (Açılmaz otoyol) and residents of Izmir started to protest the delay.
+Due to the slow progression of its northern half, the O-30 was nicknamed the motorway that will never open (Açılmaz otoyol) and residents of İzmir started to protest the delay.
 Construction was sped up in 2006 and in January 2007 the 12.6 km section between Bornova and Karşıyaka along with two tunnels was opened.
 Construction progressed at a steady pace over the next years as the O-30 was extended from Karşıyaka to Çiğli on 15 June 2008.